yazdipour/win-10-virtual-desktop-enhancer2/README.md

 # Windows 10 Virtual Desktop Enhancer

+## News

+* virtual-desktop-accessor.dll does not work with Build 21390 because of current underlying changes in Windows.
+* I am archiving this project too because of many changes in Windows.
+* Best Alternative and my recommendation: https://github.com/mzomparelli/zVirtualDesktop

 ## FORK

 **0.11.3:** I updated the original repo to the config that works for me.